mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_optimization.md

 Step Tail duration contains AllReduce gradient synchronization, parameter update and other operations.
 Normally, AllReduce gradient synchronization waits until all the inverse operators are finished, i.e., all the gradients of all weights are computed before synchronizing the gradients of all machines at once.
 With AllReduce tangent, we can synchronize the gradients of some weights as soon as they are computed, so that the gradient synchronization and the gradient computation of the remaining operators can be performed in parallel, hiding this part of the AllReduce gradient synchronization time.

-The tangent strategy is usually a manual attempt to find an optimal solution (supporting slicing greater than two segments).
+The sharding strategy is usually a manual attempt to find an optimal solution (supporting slicing greater than two segments).
 As an example, ResNet50 network has 160 weights, and [85, 160] indicates that the gradient synchronization is performed immediately after the gradient is calculated for the 0th to 85th weights, and the gradient synchronization is performed after the gradient is calculated for the 86th to 160th weights.
 Here there are two segments, therefore the gradient synchronization is required to perform twice.

 Optimization code is shown below: